Elefant9477/Elefant9477/README.md

 ### 💡Fun fact

-🍸 Got drunk after drinking cocktail while coding in my 19th birthday (I was saying the codes out loud like a psycho, no one was there but my mom...).
+🍸 Will get drunk after drinking cocktail.

+🗝 Lost the door key all the time.

 ### 📊 Statistics